This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

-One of the most mind blowing facts about the Inca civilisation, which wasn’t just limited to Peru, is around forty thousand people had the control of over nine million subjects.
-As with much of history, this wasn’t the happiest of empires with violence being a regular occurrence to keep control.
+One of the most mind-blowing facts about the Inca civilisation, which wasn’t just limited to Peru, is around forty thousand people had control of over nine million subjects.
+As with much of history, this wasn’t the happiest of empires, with violence being a regular occurrence to keep control.

 The natives of the Andes are called and speak Quechua, the native tongue that was around before the Inca empire.
 It’s believed around 8 million people in South America still speak Quechua even though Spanish became the default language after the colonisation.

 The now traditional Coca leaf, which is chewed for medicinal purposes and to alleviate altitude in the Andes, had a sordid use in the past.

 As the base ingredient for cocaine, samples of hair from preserved mummies have shown that it was used for drug sacrifices made to the gods.
 The afterlife was a firm belief of the Incas, and the children who were sacrificed (used due to being ‘pure’) would create the effect of a better world.

 How it all ended

 In the 16th century, it wasn’t just the physical attacks of the Spanish invasion that led to the end of the Inca empire.

 A string of diseases from Europe is predicted to have killed over 60% of the population, some estimates putting this figure nearer to 90%.
-The outbreaks, coupled with the colonisation of the country led to the downfall of one of histories most influential empires.
+The outbreaks, coupled with the colonisation of the country, led to the downfall of one of history’s most influential empires.

-It wasn’t quick, but over 40 years the Spanish continued to take ground across the continent, and in 1572 they rained victoriously.
+It wasn’t quick, but over 40 years, the Spanish continued to take ground across the continent, and in 1572, they claimed colonial victory.